As per the findings in evolutionary biology, the universe, earth and the variety of life forms are the results of evolution.

 Here, let us know in brief about the origin of life on earth.

 The Origin of the Universe

-Later, after 10 billion years, the earth was formed which was covered by water vapor, methane, carbon dioxide, and ammonia.
-There was no atmosphere but only gasses and moisture.
-The powerful rays of the sun stimulated and hastened the evolution.
-By making and breaking of bonds between gas molecules, earth came out with a new face.
-After millions of years i.e., once earth atmosphere was stabled, the first life on earth came into existence (around 4 million years ago).
+Later, after 10 billion years, the earth was formed which was covered by water vapour, methane, carbon dioxide, and ammonia.
+There was no atmosphere but only gases and moisture.
+The powerful rays of the sun stimulated and hastened evolution.
+By making and breaking bonds between gas molecules, the earth came out with a new face.
+After millions of years i.e., once the earth’s atmosphere was stable, the first life on earth came into existence (around 4 million years ago).
 There began the story of the origin of life on earth.

 The Origin of Life